404FoundingFather/wolfram-sim-ehammond/memory-bank/08-changelog.md

 - [Removed functionality]

 ## Project Milestones

+### Sprint 1 Start: Core Hypergraph Implementation - 2025-05-15
+- Started implementation of core Rust data structures for the simulation engine
+- Completed the `AtomId` and `Atom` implementations with serialization support
+- Set up the project structure for future development

 ### MVP Scope Update: Hypergraph Save/Load - 2025-05-14
 - Added functionality to save and load hypergraph states to/from files, including predefined examples.